loadchange/openai-conversion-proxy/README.md

 ## Usage

 Once deployed, your OpenAI Conversion Proxy will act as a middleman between your applications and the AI services, allowing you to:
-- Leverage different AI models from Azure, OpenAI, and Groq Cloud.
+- Leverage different AI models from Azure, OpenAI, Groq Cloud and GlobalGPT.
 - Take advantage of Cloudflare's caching and usage monitoring to optimize costs.
 - Easily switch between AI service providers without major changes to your base code.